carlherrmann/hdsu-bioquant/content/author/admin/_index.md

 The **Biomedical Genomics Group** in the Health Data Science Unit is working on understanding gene (de)regulation in disease.
 We develop novel methods to integrate large scale genomics datasets, using statistical and machine-learning approaches.
 We focus in particular on epigenomics data and single-cell approaches.

-We are part of the *OpenLab Epigenomics* initiative to provide support and expertise to groups generating large scale epigenomics datasets like ChIP-seq, ATAC-seq and chromatin interaction data.
+We are contributing to the **OpenLab Epigenomics** initiative to provide support and expertise to groups generating large scale epigenomics datasets like ChIP-seq, ATAC-seq and chromatin interaction data.